mightyiam/bookkeeping/readme.md

 // Which is exciting.
 I know.
 But, actually, we can't do that yet.
 // Because we don't have any units.
 So let's talk about units.

 // Units may represent currencies.
 Or cryptocurrencies.
-Or units of distance
+Or units of
-// or volume.
-But if we're honest, they will usually represent some form of money.
+// distance or volume...
+But if we're honest, they will usually
-// Yet, it's not this crate's scope to make such decisions.
-As far as this crate is
+// represent some form of money.
+Yet, it's not this crate's scope to
-// concerned — they're just units.
+// make such decisions.
+As far as this crate is concerned — they're just
+// units.
 We'll talk more about this later. let usd_key = book.new_unit(());
 // Look — we have dollars!
 US dollars (USD).
 And that `()` argument —
 // thank you for being patient and not mentioning it.

-// And now, that we have two accounts and a unit, we can move money around.
+// Now that we have two accounts and a unit, we can move money around.
 // Which is exciting.
 I know.
 But, actually, we can't do that yet.
-// Because, in this crate, moving money around is represented by _moves_.
+// Because, in this crate moving money around is represented by _moves_.
 // So, we know that we need a move.
-But... moves are not directly inside a book —
+But... moves are not directly inside
-// they live inside _transactions_.
-So we'll make a transaction to hold the move: book.insert_transaction(0, ());
+// a book — they live inside _transactions_.
+So we'll make a transaction
+// to hold the move:
+book.insert_transaction(0, ());

-// That `0` argument is the index in which to insert the transaction into the book.
+// That `0` argument is the index in which to insert the transaction
-// You see, a book holds a single ordered collection of transactions.
+// into the book.
+You see, a book holds a single ordered collection of
-// So... this created a new transaction and inserted it into the book at index `0`.
+// transactions.
+So... this created a new transaction and inserted it
+// into the book at index `0`.

 // So the book now has two accounts, one unit and one transaction.
 // So, now we can move money around.
 Which is exciting.
 I know.
 // But, actually, we can't do that yet.
 Cool motif, huh?
-We now need a _sum_.
+We now need a
-// "A what—now?" you ask?
+// _sum_.
+"A what—now?" you ask?
 A sum.
+Look:
-Look: let mut sum = Sum::new();
+let mut sum = Sum::new();
 sum.set_amount_for_unit(2000, usd_key);
 // We have created a sum and set the amount of a specific unit in it.
-// "Wait — support for multiple units is at this layer?" (that's you, asking).
+// "Wait — support for multiple units?" (that's you, asking).
 // Yes.
-Sums do support multiple units.
+Sums support multiple units.
 Thank Joe for that.
-It was his idea.
+It's his idea.
 // We'll get to using multiple units later.
-For now, this sum represents a hundred USD.
+For now, this sum represents
+// a hundred USD.

 // So now the book contains two accounts, one unit and one transaction
-// and we also have a sum that we ourselves own.
-So, now we can move money around.
+// and also a sum that we own directly.
+So now we can move money around.
 // Exciting, isn't it?
 And this is as far as this motif goes.
 // Because now we really can move money around.
 Look: book.insert_move(0, 0, income_key, bank_key, sum, ());
-// What this did is created a new move and inserted it into the existing transaction
+// What this did is created a new move and inserted it into the existing
-// that is at index `0`.
-We only have one transaction, so that's where it is.
+// transaction that is at index `0`.
+We only have one transaction, so
-// And the move was inserted at index `0` in the transaction.
+// that's where it is.
+And the move was inserted at index `0` in the
-// You see — moves in a transaction are orderd.
-So, it's kind of like this:
+// transaction.
+You see — moves in a transaction are orderd.
+So, it's
+// kind of like this:
 //
 // - book
 //    0. transaction
 //       0. move
 //
-// The move is of 100 dollars from the income account and to the bank account.
+// The move is of 100 dollars from the income account and to the bank
-// What a miracle...
+// account.
+What a miracle...

-// As you may have guessed, you may add more accounts, units, transactions and moves.
+// As you may have guessed, you may add more accounts, units,
-// Here are three points to get in your mind.
-You may know best how to do that.
+// transactions and moves.
+Here are three points to get in your mind.
+// You may know best how to do that.
 // - Accounts and units are referenced by keys.
 // - Transactions and moves are referenced by indexes.
 // - The index of a transaction is its index in the whole book.
-// - The index of a move is its index in the transaction that it's inside of.
+// - The index of a move is its index in the transaction it's inside of.
 // OK, those are actually four points.

-// At this point (no pun intended), we would like to see the balance of the accounts.
+// At this point (no pun intended), we would like to see the balance of
-// Well, at least I would — and I'm the one writing this tutorial, so: let balance = book.account_balance_at_transaction(income_key, 0);
+// the accounts.
+Well, I would — and I'm writing this tutorial, so: let balance = book.account_balance_at_transaction(income_key, 0);
 assert_eq!(
     balance.amounts().collect::<Vec<_>>(),